Comparing symbolic powers of edge ideals of weighted oriented graphs: Abstract

 \section{Abstract}

 Let $D$ be a weighted oriented graph and $I(D)$ be its edge ideal.
-We give necessary and sufficient condition for the equality of ordinary and symbolic powers of edge ideals of certain classes of weighted oriented graphs.
-Let $ D^{\prime} $ be the weighted oriented graph obtained from $D$ after replacing the weights of vertices with non-trivial weights which are sink, by trivial weights.
-We show that symbolic powers of $I(D)$ and $I(D^{\prime})$ behave in a similar way.
-Finally, if $D$ is any weighted oriented star graph or some specific weighted naturally oriented path, we show that $ {I(D)}^{(s)} = {I(D)}^s $ for all $s \geq 2.$
+If $D$ contains an induced odd cycle of length $2n+1$, under certain condition, we show that $ {I(D)}^{(n+1)} \neq {I(D)}^{n+1}$.
+We give necessary and sufficient condition for the equality of ordinary and symbolic powers of edge ideal of weighted oriented graph having each edge in some induced odd cycle of it.
+We characterize the weighted naturally oriented unicyclic graphs with unique odd cycles and weighted naturally oriented even cycles for the equality of ordinary and symbolic powers of their edge ideals.
+Let $ D^{\prime} $ be the weighted oriented graph obtained from $D$ after replacing the weights of vertices with non-trivial weights which are sinks, by trivial weights.
+We show that the symbolic powers of $I(D)$ and $I(D^{\prime})$ behave in a similar way.
+Finally, if $D$ is any weighted oriented star graph, we prove that $ {I(D)}^{(s)} = {I(D)}^s $ for all $s \geq 2.$